smikhalevski/doubter/README.md

 # Integrations

-Combine Doubter with any predicate library.
+How to validate an email or UUID?
+Combine Doubter with your favourite predicate library:

 ```ts
 import * as d from 'doubter';